markchristianlacap/csharp-namespace.nvim/README.md

 })

 ```

+## Notes

+This plugin only currently works on Linux and UNIX-based systems where the `find` command is available.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue on GitHub.